Migrating Applications

 Reconfigure resource allocation using

-/etc/sysconfig/qatand validate the final application behavior.
+/etc/sysconfig/qatand validate final application behavior.